|

-Design and fabrication of a CMOS-compatible, electrically pumped silicon laser device
+Design and fabrication of CMOS-compatible light sources on silicon

-This project is centered around fabricating low-loss waveguide structures that allow for both incorporation of Si-based gain materials and efficient carrier injection.
+This project is centered around fabricating low-loss slot waveguide structures that allow for both incorporation of CMOS-compatible gain materials and efficient carrier injection.
+In addition to potential applications for laser devices, silicon slot waveguides exhibit properties that enhance spontaneous emission rates of integrated active materials for use in incoherent light sources.

 (California Institute of Technology)